aimms/how-to/Articles/526/526-modeling-composite-objects.rst

         Comment: "Flow out of i_nodeFrom into i_nodeTo during period i_tp.";
     }

-Note that the above formulation permits a transport with 0 cost over an existing arc.
+Note that the above formulation permits a transport with 0 costs over an existing arc.

 Based on the above declarations, a stock balance for each node, time period, can be written as follows:

 .. code-block:: aimms
     :linenos:
+    :emphasize-lines: 12,13,15,16

     Constraint c_stockBalance1 {
         IndexDomain: (i_tp, i_node);